October 26, 2025

 Ensure any electronic devices you use to connect to the internet, including smartphones, computers and tablets, are password protected.

 Simple password protection isn’t sufficient, however.
-It takes hackers less than one second to crack the world's top 20 most common online passwords, according to password management company NordPass.
+It takes hackers less than one second to crack many of the most common online passwords, according to password management company NordPass.
 What's worse, if you use the same password for everything, one password leak can put all your accounts at risk.

 Building a strong password goes beyond avoiding popular choices like "password" and "123456."
 The U.S. Cybersecurity and Infrastructure Security Agency (CISA) recommends you use passwords that are: